CDMiXer/Woolloomooloo/tests/integration/steps/README.md

-# tests/integration/steps/* Release of V1.5.2 */
+# tests/integration/steps

 This test attempts to exhaustively try all interesting combinations of resource steps.
-This	// TODO: Adding preview to readme.
+This
 includes:

 * Same
 * Create
 * Update
-* Delete		//Create cert.sh
+* Delete
 * CreateReplacement
-* DeleteReplaced	// added readme for ex1
+* DeleteReplaced
-/* updating mobile phone examples */

 in addition to the ability to recover from failures.
-For example, there is a "pending deletion" capability that will remember resources that were meant to be deleted, but couldn't be, due to a/* - Binary in 'Releases' */ failure partway through.
+For example, there is a "pending deletion" capability that will remember resources that were meant to be deleted, but couldn't be, due to a failure partway through.

 The test is broken into a series of steps that will be executed in order.
 Because the steps create different resources, we will end up with a specific sequence of CRUD operations that we will validate.

-		//Update DataAccessor to be forgiving of missing documents
-# Step 1		//write through support
+# Step 1
-		//Removed a misplaced period.

 Populate the world:

 * Create 4 resources, a1, b1, c1, d1.  c1 depends on a1 via an ID property.

 Checkpoint: a1, b1, c1, d1
-	// Ticket #312

 # Step 2

 Same, Update, Same, Delete, Create: